Change Orders: Stop Leaving Money on the Table

 If you've read this far, you're likely on board with the idea of using change orders in your residential construction business to ensure you're not bleeding profit, but you might be wondering how you can incorporate them into your overall process.

-Here are seven best practice steps to get you started using change orders in your remodeling business:
+Here are three best practice steps to get you started using change orders in your remodeling business:

 Clients don't like surprises any more than you do, so talking about your change order process early sets the correct alignment between you and your clients, so they aren't shocked when you present them with one.

-Build it into your upfront sales and pre-construction processes so that talking about it becomes as second nature as talking about tile selections or paint colors.
+Build it into your upfront sales and pre-construction processes so that discussing it becomes second nature, like discussing tile selections or paint colors.

-In doing this, also advise project owners that they should be budgeting for at least a 10% amount above the contract price for changes in the project scope.
+In doing this, also advise project owners to budget for at least 10% above the contract price for changes in the project scope.
 I don't recommend carrying that contingency in your contract price, but ensuring they have access to these additional funds is critical to setting the right alignments from the beginning.

-If you want to hear more about Contingencies vs. Change Order, click here.
+If you want to hear more about Contingencies vs. Change Orders, click here

-Clients don't like the sticker shock of getting invoiced for a whole bunch of additional work at the end of a project when they've already committed so much financially.
+Clients don't like the sticker shock of being invoiced for a lot of additional work at the end of a project when they've already committed so much financially.

 Instead of leaving the "extras" for the end, issue change orders as each proposed change comes up.
 You'll avoid uncomfortable client conversations about project costs later on and ensure you're not left on the hook for those additional costs.

-Use your project estimate as a guide when filling out change orders to ensure you capture ALL the direct costs associated with change requests, from the extra month of toilet rental to site supervision and beyond, so that you're not eating into your profit to cover them.
+Use your project estimate as a guide when filling out change orders to ensure you capture ALL the direct costs associated with change requests.

 This is one of the most common profit bleeds I see in construction businesses that are issuing change orders, so it's critical that you think of every "connected cost" to the change on the project and include them in the change order form.